alvarowolfx/personal-site/content/articles/2023/overengineering-my-gaming-journey-intro/index.md

 But doing some complex queries is not that nice, especially as I have a background as a data engineer, I've always missed querying data using SQL.
 For example, Airtable allows you to do some basic aggregations, as I do by aggregating my playthroughs by Console, Platform and Year, but I want something more condensed, without showing all the other fields.
 And doing aggregation by multiple fields is also cumbersome and the UI becomes confusing by doing so.
 So to answer a simple question like - "What are my most played **Console** in **2023** ?", Airtable UI goes too much in the way to show that.

 {{< figure src="images/airtable-agg.png" title="Here is an example to answer the 'Most played console in 2023' - Airtable shows too much data in aggregations."  alt="Here is an example to answer the 'Most played console in 2023' - Airtable shows too much data in aggregations." >}}

+To create my own gaming version of Spotify Wrapped, I want to be able to aggregate data in many different ways and create visualizations on top of it.
+To overcome this limitation, I had to do some over-engineering and write some code.
+More high-level details are in the next section, but this is a more technical section, so a developer background is needed, but feel free to skip it.

+## My crazy solution to build my own gaming recap

+Here is a diagram of the different pieces to generate this gaming recap:

+{{< figure src="images/architecture.png" title="Project architecture" alt="Project architecture" >}}
+---

+The first part here is to be able to query Airtable data using SQL.
+To solve that, I decided to build a MySQL compatible server that will show the Airtable as an SQL database, where we can query data in the same way that we are used to such a system, allowing us to do JOINs, filter data, aggregate it, etc. Basically do anything we can describe with SQL.
+At this point of this article, you might be wondering - "this guy might be a genius to decide to code a whole MySQL server for that like is nothing".

+Well my beloved reader, the good news is, I'm not that smart.
+I have been reading a lot of databases this year and one project that I was always trying to play with is the [dolthub/go-mysql-server](https://github.com/dolthub/go-mysql-server) library.
+This project provides a MySQL compatible server and you only need to implement the storage layer for it.
+And that's exactly what I did.
+By using Airtable API, I created a storage layer that shows Airtable tables as SQL Tables, use the API to fetch data and allow users to write SQL queries on top of them.

-That's something that I've decided to solve by [building a MySQL server interface to Airtable, which you can check here]({{< relref "../overengineering-my-gaming-journey-airtable-mysql-bridge" >}}).
-This is a more technical article, so a developer background is needed.
+You can read more about [how I build a MySQL server interface to Airtable here]({{< relref "../overengineering-my-gaming-journey-airtable-mysql-bridge" >}}).

+To generate the images, I had some experience in the past making custom charts and data visualization using [D3](https://d3js.org/), which is an amazing library for Dataviz.
+But as I've been coding in Go lately, I decided to build that in Go by using some basic drawing primitives with [fogleman/gg](github.com/fogleman/gg).
+Is not as powerful as D3, but the charts that I want to generate are not that fancy.
+To fetch video game box art automatically, I've used [Serper API](https://serper.dev/) as a wrapper for Google Image API.

+You can read more about [how I generated charts in Go here]({{< relref "../overengineering-my-gaming-journey-drawing-charts-go" >}}).

+All the code is available on Github: [alvarowolfx/gamer-journal-wrapped](https://github.com/alvarowolfx/gamer-journal-wrapped)

 ## Comparing with the previous year